-Esther Leah Medalie was born in Buhl, Minnesota on May 16, 1918, the first child of Jeanette Florence (Lewis) Medalie (1895–1928) and Matthew Abram Medalie (1885–1968).
-Her father, a small businessman who was born in a village near Riga, Latvia, in 1885, immigrated successively to South Africa, Russia and England, before reaching the U.S. in circa 1910.
+Esther Leah Medalie was born in Buhl, Minnesota, on May 16, 1918, the first child of Jeanette Florence (Lewis) Medalie (1895–1928) and Matthew Abram Medalie (1885–1968).
+Her father, a small businessman who was born in a village near Riga, Latvia, in 1885, immigrated successively to South Africa, Russia, and England before reaching the U.S. around 1910.
 He died in 1968.
 Her mother, a homemaker, was born in Chippewa Falls, Wisconsin, in 1895, studied for three years at the University of Wisconsin, Madison, and died in 1928.
 After her death, Esther Leah, her brother Yale (1919–2005) and sister Louise (b.
 1921) were raised by their father and maternal grandmother, Sarah (Simonsky) Lewis (1863–1965), an immigrant from Slonim (Belorussia) who was a fierce advocate of education and communal responsibility.

-At the University of Minnesota (1936–1940), Esther Leah was the first woman invited to join the editorial board of the Minnesota Daily, at the time the largest student newspaper in the U.S. with a circulation of over 40,000.
+At the University of Minnesota between 1936 and 1940, Esther Leah was the first woman invited to join the editorial board of the Minnesota Daily, at the time the largest student newspaper in the U.S. with a circulation of over 40,000.
 She specialized in writing editorials on international relations and race issues and attended interracial political organizing camps, unusual for that period.
 While still a student, she briefly joined the Communist Party to advocate for a united front in the war against fascism.

 After graduating summa cum laude and Phi Beta Kappa from the University of Minnesota in 1940, Esther Leah entered an international relations graduate school program at Duke University.
 Following the Japanese attack on Pearl Harbor in 1941, the program was discontinued and she went to work for the Office of Price Administration in New York City.
 When she transferred to the Washington D.C. office, she met a young accountant, Maurice Ritz (1911–1977), also from the Iron Range of Minnesota.
 In 1945 they married in Chicago while Maurice was stationed at the Great Lakes naval base.
 Through the 1950s Esther Leah stayed at home with her children and helped her husband build his accounting firm.
 She also became a competitive golfer, participating in tournaments and heading various golf associations.

-As an early proponent of Middle East peace efforts in the 1980s, Esther Leah was frequently invited to international peace conferences and worked closely with the leading politicians, activists and academicians advancing these efforts.
-She was also a participant in the first dialogue involving native and diaspora Palestinian and Jewish women leaders.
+As an early proponent of Middle East peace efforts in the 1980s, Esther Leah was frequently invited to international peace conferences and worked closely with the leading politicians, activists, and academics advancing these efforts.
+She was also a participant in the first dialogue involving native and Lit.
+(Greek) "dispersion."
+The Jewish community, and its areas of residence, outside Erez Israel.Diaspora Palestinian and Jewish women leaders.